 A Public Water System is an entity that provides water for human consumption through pipes and other constructed conveyances.
 Roughly 75% of Thurston County residents get their water from a public water system.
 Public water systems are regulated by the state Department of Health to ensure the water produced is safe to drink.
 Systems fall into two categories:

-Group A Systems provide water to at least 15 service connections or serve at least 25 people for at least 60 days a year and are regulated under the federal Safe Drinking Water Act and state standards found in Chapter 246-290 WAC.
+Group A Systems provide water to at least 15 service connections or serve at least 25 people for at least 60 days a year.
+Group A systems are regulated by the federal Safe Drinking Water Act and state standards found in Chapter 246-290 WAC.

-Group B Systems serve 3 to 14 service connections and less than 25 people per day or serves 25 or more people per day during fewer than 60 days per year.
+Group B Systems have 3 to 14 service connections and either serve less than 25 people per day or 25 or more people per day during a period less than 60 days per year.
 Group B systems are subject to state standards found in Chapter 246-291 WAC.